 Most common skills listed on CVs

-Only one in five CVs feature common soft skills, with a huge 80% of jobseekers potentially missing out on roles having failed to show the employer that they're suitable people for the positions.
+Shockingly, only one in five CVs feature common soft skills.
+That's 80% of jobseekers potentially missing out on roles having failed to show the employer that they're suitable for the positions.

 Although listing past work experience and impressive qualifications will be useful on your job application, you also need to prove to future employers that you as a person will be a valuable asset, and will work well with other employees.